devaditya-hub/devaditya-hub/README.md

 **skills:** [ python & fundamentals in AI & ML]

 ### 🎯 My Goal
-I hope to learn how to build scalable full-stack applications and contribute to meaningful open-source projects this year.
+I hope to learn how to build scalable full-stack applications and contribute to meaningful open-source projects this year along with striving to build expertise in Data analysis.

 <!--
 **devaditya-hub/devaditya-hub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.